lisabronwyn/228-goal-design-and-build/README.md

 ## Final Project

-Present your website at the end of the week.
+Present your website at the end of the week using what you learned from the tutorials.
+Be sure that your files are separated into relevant places like css, js, etc.

 ## Misc.
 Stretch Goals